awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iotsitewise-accesspolicy-user.md

 # AWS::IoTSiteWise::AccessPolicy User<a name="aws-properties-iotsitewise-accesspolicy-user"></a>

-<a name="aws-properties-iotsitewise-accesspolicy-user-description"></a>The `User` property type specifies Not currently supported by AWS CloudFormation\. for an [AWS::IoTSiteWise::AccessPolicy](aws-resource-iotsitewise-accesspolicy.md)\.
+The `User` property type specifies the AWS IoT SiteWise Monitor user for an [AWS::IoTSiteWise::AccessPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iotsitewise-accesspolicy.html)\.

 ## Syntax<a name="aws-properties-iotsitewise-accesspolicy-user-syntax"></a>